jgarzik/bitcoin/doc/devel-process.md

 someone else to change the software the way you like; anyone may submit a change that is then reviewed and incorporated into the software.

-At a higher level, open source ensures a healthy check-and-balance upon the existing software creators.
+Open source ensures a healthy check-and-balance upon the existing software creators.

 ## Forking: How To Fire Your Developers

+At a higher level, open source helps ensure against failure of the primary software producer(s).
+With closed source software, if a company goes out of business, that software simply stops being updated.

+With open source software, anyone with requisite skills may update the software, keeping it alive and useful for existing users.

+This also serves as a check-and-balance against software producers who fail to adequately serve their users.